Anatomy Of Skateboard: A List Of 15 Skateboard Parts

 Many people are looking to buy new skateboards, but before they do, they want to know about skateboards and their parts in depth.
 Some are interested in assembling a skateboard from scratch.
 On the other hand, others look to buy and modify each part to meet their demands.

-In this article, I will give a detailed description of the skateboard’s different parts, functions, importance, etc. You will get to know the complete anatomy of skateboard.
+In this article, I will give a detailed description of the skateboard’s different parts, functions, importance, etc. You will get to know the complete anatomy of the skateboard.

 A Brief History of Skateboards